The fast of Ramadan:

 believers on Earth.
 Muslims believe that because this month has been blessed by

-Allah, any good actions during Ramadan will bring them a greater reward
+Allah, any good actions that they take during Ramadan will bring them a greater reward than at other times during the year.

 During this month, almost all Muslims over the age of 12 are expected